-Students will learn to conceptualize, design and implement a basic website with emphasis on multimedia content creation and presentation.
-The course will examine content strategy, editing and production techniques for news related websites.
+Students will learn to conceptualize, design and implement a news website with emphasis on multimedia content creation and presentation.
+The course will examine content strategy, editing and production techniques.

 Prerequisites: News Reporting I and Online Journalism I